rust-lang/wg-async/src/vision/shiny_future/barbara_wants_async_rw.md

 Unfortunately, Barbara finds that there is no generic buffered equivalents to the `AsyncRead` and `AsyncWrite` her first version was based on.
 For a buffered `AsyncRead`, she finds an inconsistent ecosystem: there's a `AsyncBufRead` defined in the `futures` crate but only some runtimes implement it, and `tokio` has a completely different `AsyncBufRead` trait.
 Barbara decides to use the `AsyncBufRead` from `futures` and provide compatibility mechanisms for users of `tokio` which will allow them to the completely different buffered read primitive in `tokio` to her library.

 But, it's even worse for a buffered `AsyncWrite`: with buffered read done, Barbara moves to buffered write and finds out, to her chagrin, that there is no single buffered async writer.
 Every runtime provides there own, inconsistent, types.
 And there are no traits for abstraction.
 Barbara is exhausted; with no provided abstractions for this primitive Barbara will have to write her own abstractions that can unify across all the runtimes.
-There are so many hurdles to overcome in order to do this, such as the orphan rule, that Barbara feels there is no reasonable path forward [Link Agnostic Runtime story again].
+There are so many hurdles to overcome in order to do this, such as the orphan rule, that Barbara feels there is no reasonable path forward.

 ## 🤔 Frequently Asked Questions